Certain guns tend to get used exclusively by either heroes or villains.

 - Anything made by Calico.

-- Most weapons of the Central/Axis forces during World War I and World War II, especially the distinctive-looking Luger, Walther P38 and MP-40.
+- Most weapons of the Central/Axis forces during World War I and World War II, especially the distinctive-looking Luger, Walther P38 and MP-40, plus the Stg 44, Mauser 98k, MG-42 and MP-18.

 - Thompson M1921 or M1928, especially when fitted with the drum magazine, are the weapon of choice of Hollywood gangsters.